spiritix/lada-cache/README.md

 ```

 _Don't try to only have specific models extending the Lada Cache model, it will result in unexpected behavior.
-In the configuration you will find the possibility to include or exclude specific models._
+In the configuration, you will find the possibility to include or exclude specific models._

 ## Configuration